enkisoftware/voxel-models/README.md

     * Open MagicaVoxel and delete the default cube.
     * Increase the scene size to the voxel resolution you want for the 3D model (maximum 256x256x256).
     * Drag and drop the .obj file into MagicaVoxel.
-    * Save the the .vox file.
+    * Save the .vox file.
+    * Drag and drop the .vox file into Avoyd.
 * [VoxTool](https://teardowngame.com/voxtool/) for textured obj files
     * How to use [VoxTool to convert .OBJ to MagicaVoxel .VOX and to Avoyd .AVWR](https://www.enkisoftware.com/t/6297248447070208)
 * [FileToVox and MeshToVox](https://github.com/Zarbuz/FileToVox) by Nicolas Perrier - [@Zarbuz](https://github.com/Zarbuz)